-The credit committee is an advisory body to the CEO for credit decisions under the CEO's authority and shall:
+The Credit Committee is an advisory body for the Group CEO on credit decisions under the Group CEO's authority and must:

 - Consider loan applications in accordance with current governing documents, appropriation rules and credit management routines. - Identify risk in each application, including an independent assessment of credit risk.